abhinavswami/Node-CRUD/README.md

-# NodeStarter
+# Node-CRUD
-A Node and Mongo crud app
+A Node and Mongo app demonstrating create, remove, update and delete operations for a web application

 ## Requirements